anuket-project/anuket-specifications/doc/common/glossary.md

  >_*Note:*_ The NFVI can span across many locations, e.g. places where data centres or edge nodes are operated.
 The network providing connectivity between these locations is regarded to be part of the cloud infrastructure. **NFVI** and **VNF** are the top-level conceptual entities in the scope of Network Function Virtualisation.
 All other components are sub-entities of these two main entities.

 - **Network Service (NS):** composition of **Network Function**(s) and/or **Network Service**(s), defined by its functional and behavioural specification, including the service lifecycle.

+- **Software Defined Storage (SDS):** An architecture which consists of the storage software that is independent from the underlying storage hardware.
+The storage access software provides data request interfaces (APIs) and the SDS controller software provides storage access services and networking.

 - **Virtual Application (VA):** A general term for software which can be loaded into a Virtual Machine.
   >_*Note:*_ a **VNF** is one type of VA.